 Intraoperative radiation therapy (IORT) delivers a concentrated dose of radiation therapy to a tumor bed during surgery.
-This advanced technology may help kill microscopic disease, reduce radiation treatment times or provide an added radiation "boost."
+This technology may help kill microscopic disease, reduce radiation treatment times or provide an added radiation "boost."

-IORT offers some of the following advantages:
+IORT may offer some of the following advantages:

 A patient must be a surgical candidate in order to be eligible for IORT.
 This treatment is generally reserved for individuals with early-stage disease.

-Learn more about
+Learn more about breast cancer treatment